PIYUSH GUPTA, PhD

 Dr. Gupta earned his bachelor’s degree in Mathematics from the University of Chicago and a PhD in Cancer Biology from MIT.
-Prior to co-founding Naveris, he was a member of the Whitehead Institute for Biomedical Research and an Associate Professor of Biology at MIT.
-Dr. Gupta previously co-founded Verastem, Inc., based on his scientific research at MIT and served as a Director on its corporate board from founding through multiple rounds of venture capital financing and an IPO.
-His research has appeared in leading scientific journals and received international acclaim, including coverage by the MIT Technology Review, Bloomberg News, and as a lead story in the New York Times.
+Dr. Gupta was a member of the Whitehead Institute for Biomedical Research and an Associate Professor of Biology at MIT.
+Dr. Gupta previously co-founded Verastem Oncology, based on his scientific research at MIT and served as a Director on its corporate board from the company’s founding through multiple rounds of venture capital financing and an initial public offering.
+His research has appeared in leading scientific journals and received international acclaim, including coverage by the MIT Technology Review, Bloomberg News, and as a lead story in the The New York Times.

 PHIL STEPHENS, PhD